 Following their previous best-selling and spectacularly-reviewed Star Trek work,

-Andy Mangels and Michael A. Martin have written two new novels and one short story, featuring the hitherto-unseen adventures of Captain Riker's new command ship, the U.S.S.
+Andy Mangels and Michael A. Martin wrote two new novels and one short story, featuring the hitherto-unseen adventures of Captain Riker's new command ship, the U.S.S.
 Titan (as mentioned at the end of the feature film Star Trek: Nemesis)!

-An excerpt from an early chapter of Titan: Book 1 is included in the October 2004 TNG book, A Time for War, A Time For Peace by Keith R.A.
+An excerpt from an early chapter of Titan: Book 1 was included in the October 2004 TNG book, A Time for War, A Time For Peace by Keith R.A.
 DeCandido.
-This excerpt includes the introuction of several new characters, chiefly among them Dr. Shenti Yisec Eres Ree, the ship's new doctor!
+This excerpt included the introduction of several new characters, chiefly among them Dr. Shenti Yisec Eres Ree, the ship's new doctor!

 A prequel story to Titan: Book 1 is included in Tales from the Captain's Table.
 Written by Andy Mangels and Michael A. Martin, the story tells about Riker and Troi's ill-fated honeymoon. . . and it's nothing like you'd ever expect.